Virtual Reality

 Continuing the previous analogy: just like you configure a default image viewer in your computer, you should also choose a default OpenXR runtime:

-• Oculus runtime: open the Oculus software window > Settings > General > OpenXR runtime > Set Oculus as active.
+• Meta/Oculus runtime: open the Meta software window > Settings > General > OpenXR runtime > Set Meta Quest Link as active.

 • SteamVR runtime: open the SteamVR window > ☰ icon > Settings > OpenXR > Set SteamVR as OpenXR runtime.